Films and Books with a Purpose

 5% of your purchase of Waypoint Namibia will be donated to the Integrated Rural Development and Nature Conservation, an organization that strives to improve the lives of rural people by diversifying the socio-economy in Namibia’s communal areas to include wildlife and other valuable natural resources.

 Integrated Rural Development and Nature Conservation– Why?

 Namibia is wild and accessible.
-As Africa’s newest independent nation, the country has an opportunity to make large strides with conservation through integration.
+As one of Africa’s newest independent nations, the country has an opportunity to make large strides with conservation through integration.
 Namibia is doing just that and is leading the world in Community Based Conservation Management.
 Through this movement, local, rural communities join together and create their own land management structure and share the benefits.
 We enjoyed these benefits on our expedition while we made the film.
 I support them further through the work of the Integrated Rural Development and Nature Conservation.

 More about the IRDNC.

 5% of your purchase of Vertical Ethiopia will be donated to the Fistula Foundation, an organization dedicated to treating and eradicating obstetric fistula in Ethiopia.

 I traveled in Ethiopia in a group of four women with an average age of 35.
 We traveled in a region in Ethiopia where our contemporaries might each have five children, and have given birth to the first when they were as young as twelve.
 We saw young mothers everywhere, and we also saw curious young girls who came to watch us climb.